 The relationship between the Masai people and Ngorongoro Crater is one deeply intertwined with the history and culture of the region.

-The Maasai are known for their distinctive customs, clothing, and nomadic way of life.
+The Masai are known for their distinctive customs, clothing, and nomadic way of life.
 They have inhabited the areas surrounding Ngorongoro Crater for centuries.
 And despite pressures of modernization, they have preserved their traditions.

 The Ngorongoro Conservation Area was gazetted in 1959 as a multiple-use landscape, where the Masai and wildlife could co-exist.
 As traditional pastoralists, the Masai live almost solely on their livestock, which they revere above anything else.
 Historically, they have moved with their animals in a continuous search for grass and water.
 Over the years, the group has faced challenges related to land use within the conservation area.
 While the Masai are permitted to live in Ngorongoro and raise their herds here, they do not have land rights and are not allowed to farm.